Latest Club News

 How is my membership calculated?

 Although there are different monthly subs/fees/prices per group, the monthly cost is worked out the same way; an annual cost, divided by 12.
-This is because some months there will be 4 Sundays, some 5 Sundays, but the monthly cost remains fixed to make things easier for the club and parents.
+This is because some months there will be 4 or 5 regular group session days, but the monthly cost remains fixed to make things easier for the club and parents.

-Note that the club aims to run 50 regular Sunday sessions a year.
+Note that the club aims to run 48 regular group sessions a year.
 See ‘What happens if a regular session is not run by the club’ for more.

 How and when do I pay for membership?

-Membership is paid for monthly in advance via Standing Order or Bank Transfer.
+Membership is paid for monthly in advance via Standing Order.
 Subs are due the first week of each month, ideally 1st of each month.
 We do not accept cash or cheques unless arranged for in advance and only in exceptional circumstances.

 Am I tied into any contract?